 The green factor

-Secondly – and this is becoming increasingly important – selling when the weather is colder and wetter allows you to demonstrate a home’s energy efficiency.
+Secondly – and this is becoming increasingly important – selling when the weather is colder allows you to demonstrate a home’s energy efficiency.
 Almost every property on sale must have an up-to-date Energy Performance Certificate (or EPC) and we’re all more conscious of energy bills right now.

 The Halifax says homes with good EPC ratings are worth up to £40,000 more on average than less sustainable properties.
 And there’s evidence that environmentally conscious buyers are willing to pay a ‘green premium’ – so ahead of a sale make your property as energy efficient as possible.
 Ensure your estate agent has details of what’s been done.

 The people estate agents call tyre kickers (nosey neighbours and those looking for interior design ideas) stay home in cold weather so all those viewing your home will mean business.